 Toki te Kone is not intended to replace Toki Pona, and at times, the documentation for Toki te Kone expects at least a passing familiarity with it.
 Currently, I suggest anyone interested in Toki te Kone look into Toki Pona first.
 Eventually, I hope Toki te Kone can stand on its own, but it is still a work in progress.

 For those who already know Toki Pona, Toki te Kone includes all of the 137 "nimi ku suli" found in the official Toki Pona Dictionary ("ku"), along with several entirely new words.
 It features a number system which can be explained in five minutes.
-It adds additional grammar to allow you to make your intended meaning clearer, but generally doesn't force you to. it adds a marker to prepositions, which makes them dramatically easier to teach and to understand.
+It adds additional grammar to allow you to make your intended meaning clearer, but generally doesn't force you to.
+It adds a marker to prepositions, which makes them dramatically easier to teach and to understand.
 In general, Toki te Kone tries to expand Toki Pona in ways that are unlikely to happen, but would be useful.

 Overall, I hope Toke te Kone can be enjoyable and useful for you!
 Have fun! o musi pona kepeken u toki te kone!